 - Angela from The Office is fussy, small and prudent.
 So fittingly, she has a bunch of pet cats, and dresses up as one for Halloween.

-- Buffy the Vampire Slayer has witch turn herself into a rat and remain that way for four years.
-When she becomes a human again in season 7, she has a craving for cheese.
+- Buffy the Vampire Slayer has witch Amy turn herself into a rat and remain that way for about three years.
+When she becomes human again in Season 6, she has a craving for cheese.
 In Season 8, which takes place a few years later, she still has a constant craving for cheese.

 - Snakes on Merlin were always evil.
 An early villain had a shield with three magical snakes on it, and after Morgana's Face–Heel Turn she often wore a snake necklace, used a small snake for torturing purposes, and had a small hydra-like creature that she used in brainwashing spells.
 There was also Lamia, a snake-like Vamp.

 - Hannibal invokes this both through protagonist Will Graham and antagonist Hannibal Lecter.